The Yeezy Effect: A Look at Adidas Before and After Kanye West

 — Adidas on the Kanye West effect

 Wait, what?
 Instagram???
 Did he say Instagram?
-I know, I know… But according to the data, Instagram referrals result in considerably higher revenue than other social networks and social clout is a good barometer of consumer opinion of a brand and their product.
+I know, I know… However, according to the data, Instagram referrals result in considerably higher revenue than other social networks, and social clout is a good barometer of consumer opinion of a brand and its product.
 Maybe some charts will help you with a little perspective.

 Yes, I know the self-proclaimed “Tupac of product” can’t be given all the credit for Adidas’ recent successes.
 Many would also attribute the success to the increase in lifestyle fashion and the new generation of “fitsters” who are taking sportswear out of the gym and onto the street and making it fashionable.
-Despite this being the case, one can’t ignore the positive correlation between Mr. West’s arrival to Adidas and the brand’s steady market rise.
+Despite this, one can’t ignore the positive correlation between Mr. West’s arrival at Adidas and the brand’s steady market rise.

 Although Adidas still has a lot of catching up to do in terms of catching Nike’s ridiculous $30 B in annual sales.
-Adidas with the help of Kanye West are slowly making up ground—so let’s just say this story is to be continued…
+With the help of Kanye West, Adidas is slowly making up ground, so let’s just say this story is to be continued…